ehsanehsani/EngineerMindset/EngineerMindset/dotnet/AOT-vs-JIT.md

-# .NET JIT vs AOT: Understanding Ahead-Of-Time Compilation for C# Developers
+# .NET AOT vs JIT: Understanding Ahead-Of-Time Compilation for C# Developers

 For mid-level to advanced C# developers, understanding how .NET executes your code is crucial when optimizing performance, resource usage, and deployment.
-Two core concepts—**Just-In-Time (JIT)** and **Ahead-Of-Time (AOT)** compilation—shape the runtime behavior of your applications.
+Two core concepts, **Just-In-Time (JIT)** and **Ahead-Of-Time (AOT)** compilation, shape the runtime behavior of your applications.
 This article explains both, compares them, and offers guidance on real-world usage and scenarios.

 ---